openshwprojects/OpenBK7231T_App/README.md

   Remember - QIO binary with --unprotect and --startaddr 0x0, this is for N chip, not for T.

+You can see an example of detailed teardown and BK7231N flashing here (use google translate): https://www.elektroda.pl/rtvforum/viewtopic.php?t=3874289&highlight=

 # Building for XR809

 Get XR809 SDK: